mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 #### Kafka Configuration

-When Kafka is selected as consumer for the Real-Time Updater service, it is possible to provide most of the Kafka Consumer properties that are defined in the [Apache Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).
+When Kafka is selected as consumer for the Projection Storer service, it is possible to provide most of the Kafka Consumer properties that are defined in the [Apache Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).

 This is an example of consumer configuration when `kafka` is selected as type: